The most effective way to destroy people

 understanding of their history.

 When we are able to anchor ourselves in history, we are able to grow and expand.
-With anchored history we are able to honour new beginnings, without repeating past errors.
+With an anchored history we are able to honour new beginnings, sans repeating past errors.
 In the old country, back in Europe, there is a reverence for old ways, old streets, old stones.
-There is always the knowledge that others have walked the same paths, before our very existence.
-The post image is from a small town in the south of France.
-It invites you in, to an existing path.
-The trees are old and who knows when the number 5 was carved on the third trunk on the left.
-Was it recent, or was it years ago?
-We don’t know, but the trees do.
+There is a persistent knowing that others have walked the same path and even some carvings in the tree trunks to mark another person’s presence.

 Reverence for trees, history, and culture drip from every stone laid in Europe.
 It is a reverence we do not know, here, in North America.
 Our lack of history has us, in 2017, on the cusp of repeating some very destructive periods.
 It is too easy to say those periods were across an ocean and different from today.
-Apathy and ignorance are the tools needed to repeat dark days of the past.
+Apathy and ignorance are the tools needed to repeat dark days of the past and we all have places of apathy.
 Apathy and ignorance are what allow our understanding of history to be obliterated.

-Make no mistake, it was apathy and ignorance that cultivated rich fodder for the injury titled PTSD.
-If I write some of the lived experience, then maybe it is less hidden.
-If the injury is less hidden, then maybe it will be better understood.
-If it is better understood then what George Orwell wrote will only be a concept, not a reality.
-I write in order to put a voice to this experience, I humbly ask you read with soft ears and receptive eyes.
-Together we may learn something new.
-Together we may have more compassion for our own history, our own personal choices, and consequently more compassion for others.
+Make no mistake, it was my apathy and my ignorance that cultivated rich fodder for the injury titled PTSD.
+If I write some of the lived experience, then maybe there is less room for apathy, and elbow room for empathy.
+If PTSD is better understood then what George Orwell wrote will only be a concept, not a reality.
+I write and humbly ask you read with soft ears and maybe together we could learn something new.
+Working together we may have compassion when viewing our own history, our own personal choices.

 History does repeat, just as the rings of the boardwalk repeat the stones of the walls.
-It does repeat.
-What are you going to choose to do, to say, or be as you play your part in the repeating of history?
+What are you going to choose to do, to say, are you repeating your history?
+Just answer yes and risk looking a bit further.
+What you find, will liberate.

 Namaste my friend,